Jean-Francois-C/Database-Security-Audit/README.md

 ➤ [Audit & Pentest] Reminder/General information (definitions)
-➤ [Pentest] Database Penetration Testing (black box, grey box) - List of attacks ➤ [Pentest] How to perform a network ports scan to locate a database ➤ [Pentest] How to perform a brute-force & password spary attacks to identify valid database credentials (logins & passwords) ➤ [Pentest] How to check if a database is prone to known and unpatched vulnerabilities (e.g. obsolete database version, missing security patches)
+➤ [Pentest] Database Penetration Testing (black box, grey box) - List of attacks ➤ [Pentest] How to perform a network ports scan to locate a database ➤ [Pentest] How to perform brute-force & password spary attacks to identify valid database credentials (logins & passwords) ➤ [Pentest] How to check if a database is prone to known and unpatched vulnerabilities (e.g. obsolete database version, missing security patches)
 ➤ [Pentest] How to log into a database using valid credentials
 ➤ [Audit & Pentest] How to identify and exploit database and OS privileges escalation vulnerabilities (including configuration review)